AdobeDocs/experience-manager-65.en/help/assets/config-dms7.md

 ### (Optional) Enable Access Control List permissions in Dynamic Media - Scene7 mode {#optional-enable-acl}

 When you run Dynamic Media - Scene7 mode on AEM, it currently forwards `/is/image` requests to Secure Preview Image Serving without checking ACL (Access Control List) permissions on the PlatformServerServlet.
 You can, however, *enable* ACL permissions.
-Doing so only forwards the authorized `/is/image` requests if the user is not authorized to access the asset.
-In such cases, a 403 forbidden error is displayed.
+Doing so forwards the authorized `/is/image` requests.
+If a user is not authorized to access the asset, a "403 - Forbidden" error is displayed.

 **To enable ACL permissions in Dynamic Media - Scene7 mode:**